dimitre/ofxMicroUI/readme.md

 Proof of concept UI for OpenFrameworks.
 Based on ofxDmtrUI3 but rewritten from scratch
-Made to be a really compact user interface for quick testing.
+Made to be a compact user interface for quick testing.
-Only float sliders, toggles and labels working.
+Float Sliders, Toggles, Labels and Radio working.
+More elements in the next few days.

+## Text Files for interface.
+UI Elements (sliders, toggles, etc) are loaded from a text file.
+Why?
+It is easy to copy paste, cut, paste somewhere else, change column, copy interfaces between softwares and change layout things without recompile anything. things important in prototyping.
+If you have a finished software and don't want external files you can stringify everything to be hard coded.
+Other advantages: In ofxDmtrUI3 I can mirror any interface to another using OSC, sending the elements text as an OSC message and the client assumes the layout and sync.
+And I've used this interface texts before in ofxUI, so it was easy to port code to ofxDmtrUI, and later to ofxDmtrUI3 and now to ofxMicroUI with little work.

+## 20190813
+Radio working ok

 ## 20190806
 label, toogles and float slider

 ## 20190521
 ability of saving and loading xml files

 ## TODO
 Decisions
-boolean / toggle naming, class and xml naming. varkind? events
+boolean / toggle naming, class and xml naming. varkind?
+events